 To convey a consistent message, individuals should be utilizing a variety of online and social media platforms.
-Professionals and business owners should start by creating and regularly updating online profiles.
-This includes updating photos and videos.
+Professionals and business owners should start by creating and regularly updating online profiles that include updating photos and videos.
 When creating online profiles, convey a message that aligns with who you are, why you do what you do and why you are an expert.
-For example, business owners must use a professional headshot to create the right first impression.
-By dressing professionally or in company uniform for photos and in person, you will avoid disconnect between your real world and your online image.
+For example, business owners must use a professional head shot to create the right first impression.
+By dressing professionally or in company uniform for photos and in person, you will avoid a disconnect between your real world and your online image.
 Studies even show that people will not even call somebody if they don’t have a photo or complete profile online.
 On the flip side, if you have a profile and at least something in common, response rates increase dramatically.

 How often should social media profiles be updated?

 After creating social media profiles, remember to keep them up-to-date and active.
 This means having a bio that is current and posting content frequently and consistently.
 All profiles should use current photos so that your brand has a face connected to it.
 Online profiles should be updated any time there is a significant change in your career such as a promotion or being named a board member.

 LinkedIn profiles, for example, are an essential networking tool that should be looked at every three months.
 I like to do a complete refresh of my LinkedIn at least once a year, including removing services I am no longer offering and adding new services.
 I also like to look at my skills and remove items to keep a concise list and to avoid confusion.
 As for your LinkedIn business page, I suggest updating it several times a year.
 Additionally, Facebook Business pages get a lot of traffic and you should tweak them at least every six months.